Hex-Rays Plugin Contest Results 2016

 The source code is well-written and easy to understand, the plugin is simple to install and use, and works out-of-the-box.
 It also features very high quality documentation and tutorials (available on their website.)

-- sk3wldbg by Chris Eagle
+- sk3wldbg by Chris Eagle sk3wldbg is:

 …the Sk3wlDbg plugin for IDA Pro.
 It’s purpose is to provide a front end for using the Unicorn Engine to emulate machine code that you are viewing with IDA.

 The plugin installs as an IDA debugger which you may select whenever you open an IDA database containing code supported by Unicorn.
 Currently supported architectures include: